exasol/r-exasol/README.md

 depends on the R package **RODBC**, which should be available on install from Github.

-To install the EXASOL package:
+To install the EXASOL package (after having installed the pre-requisites described further down):
 ```r
 devtools::install_github("EXASOL/r-exasol")
 ```

 ## Status

 The package is currently tested with R 3.3.1.
 The packages however (DBI 0.3.1 and a fork of DBItest 1.0-1) are not the current versions.
 The EXASOL R package may however work with DBI 0.4.1, but until this is resolved the fitting older packages can be loaded from here:

 - https://github.com/marcelboldt/DBI
 - https://github.com/marcelboldt/DBItest

 The low-level methods as regards exa.readData, exa.writeData and exa.createScript may work as expected, so should the DBI connection methods (dbConnect etc.; all tests passed).
 DBI querying methods also get close to being production ready.

 Writing tests have not yet been implemented (only quick-tests), but it hopefully happens in the near future.